Worthy Down Aerodrome

 Following the end of hostilities, the man who was to become Marshal of the Royal Air Force, Sir Hugh Trenchard, was fighting off attempts by the Admiralty and the Army to liquidate the RAF.

 To this end, he contented himself with consolidating his somewhat outdated fighting aircraft and made the best of what he had at his disposal to ensure the RAF survived.
-Against the odds, it did, which was very fortunate as in a mere 20 years, the RAF would hold the key to Britain's survival. |
+Against the odds, it did, which was very fortunate as in a mere twenty years, the RAF would hold the key to Britain's survival. |

 One of the reasons, but not the only for the RAF's continued existence, was its ability to subdue rebellious tribes in Britain's Empire, at minimal cost over the previous measures used.
 The mere presence of an aircraft and a few bombs were enough to keep the most determined of tribesmen's heads down.
 The accountants, true to form, saw this as a cost-effective method and a cheaper alternative to sending in the army, so the RAF, albeit in a reduced form, was reprieved from imminent extinction.
 In August 1919, the British government brought in the Ten Year Rule, which assumed that the Empire would not face a major conflict for a decade.
 How anyone could foresee what would happen in the future was not clear, but defence spending was cut, and it would be some time before any expansion took place.

 A detachment from the Artillery Co-operation Squadron (ACS) came to the airfield in July 1919 from Stonehenge, under the command of No. 11 Training Depot Squadron.
-The R&ACS was redesignated the School of Army Co-operation (SoAC) as part of Inland Area, No. 7 Group, on 23 December 1919 and remained at Worthy Down until 8 March 1920, on which day it was disbanded along with the ACS.
+The ACS was redesignated the School of Army Co-operation (SoAC) as part of Inland Area, No. 7 Group, on 23 December 1919 and remained at Worthy Down until 8 March 1920, on which day it was disbanded along with the ACS.
 The SoAC reformed on the same day and absorbed the ACS, relocating to Stonehenge with a flight of Bristol F.2Bs remaining on detachment at their former home airfield.
 The School remained at the Wiltshire airfield before relocating to Old Sarum on 9 February 1921.
 Worthy Down was now in a state of Care and Maintenance, with no resident units based there.
 At this time, many former World War One airfields disappeared off the map.
 This one survived, as political and world events that were to come in a few short years would give it a new lease of life.

 A detachment from the Artillery Co-operation Squadron (ACS) came to the airfield in July 1919 from Stonehenge, under the command of No. 11 Training Depot Squadron.
-The R&ACS was redesignated the School of Army Co-operation (SoAC) as part of Inland Area, No. 7 Group, on 23 December 1919 and remained at Worthy Down until 8 March 1920, on which day it was disbanded along with the ACS.
+The ACS was redesignated the School of Army Co-operation (SoAC) as part of Inland Area, No. 7 Group, on 23 December 1919 and remained at Worthy Down until 8 March 1920, on which day it was disbanded along with the ACS.
 The SoAC reformed on the same day and absorbed the ACS, relocating to Stonehenge with a flight of Bristol F.2Bs remaining on detachment at their former home airfield.
 The School remained at the Wiltshire airfield before relocating to Old Sarum on 9 February 1921.
 Worthy Down was now in a state of Care and Maintenance, with no resident units based there.
 At this time, many former World War One airfields disappeared off the map.
 This one survived, as political and world events that were to come in a few short years would give it a new lease of life.

 Air Defence of Great Britain

-Awakening from a period of relative quiet in 1924, No. 58 (Bombing) Squadron was formed at Worthy Down on 1 April with a single flight of Vickers Vimy heavy bombers as part of Inland Area, No. 7 Group.
+Awakening from a period of relative quiet in 1924, No. 58 (B) Squadron was formed at Worthy Down on 1 April with a single flight of Vickers Vimy heavy bombers as part of Inland Area, No. 7 Group.
 A second flight was created on 1 January 1925 and by March of the same year, conversion to Vickers Virginia III night bombers was underway.
 The Virginia was powered by two Napier Lion engines and could carry a 1,000Ib bomb load over a range of around 1,000 miles.
 The aircraft was crewed by a pilot, navigator and two gunners.

 |

 On 3 May 1926, a General Strike of all transport workers, rail workers and miners was called.
 No. 58(B) Squadron was pressed into service to carry Members of Parliament, troops and mail.
-The unit received favourable comments from the Air Officer Commanding in Chief ADGB for their work and efficiency during the strike.
+The unit received favourable comments from the Air Officer Commanding in Chief ADGB for its work and efficiency during the strike.

 By July 1926, the ADGB was split into two sections, the Wessex Bombing Area (HQ Andover), consisting of nine bomber squadrons and the Fighting Area (HQ Uxbridge), with twelve units and one-night flying flight.
 Worthy Down was within the Wessex Bombing Area, together with No. 58(B) Squadron.
 The Electrical and Wireless School at Flowerdown remained with the IAC as part of No. 23 Group (HQ Spittlegate).